 In certain situations, applicants and service providers can request a change of the Service Provider Identification Number (SPIN).
+This number is also known as the service provider's 498 ID.
 A SPIN change may either be a corrective SPIN change or an operational SPIN change.

 Applicants who file SPIN change requests must still comply with the deadlines for FCC Form 486.

 A corrective SPIN change is a notification to USAC that the SPIN associated with a Funding Request Number (FRN) is not correct.
 This occurs when:

 If you need to make this change, we have more detailed information on our website about making a corrective SPIN change.

 Corrective SPIN change requests must be postmarked or received no earlier than the date of your Receipt Acknowledgment Letter (RAL) unless you have been contacted by USAC for clarification about this application, and postmarked or received no later than the last date to submit an invoice.

 An operational SPIN change is a request to change the service provider associated with an FRN.
 The change in service providers is the result of a deliberate decision by the applicant to change the service provider supplying the services for an FRN.